johnzastrow/johnzastrow.github.io/_posts/2011-01-26-remove-header-from-a-text-file.md

     - Uncategorized
 ---

-I’m processing some Darwin-schema biodiversity text files in preparation for GISing them and I need to trim the headers from the tops of the files before importing them to the database.
+I'm processing some Darwin-schema biodiversity text files in preparation for GISing them and I need to trim the headers from the tops of the files before importing them to the database.
 Of course, \*NIX command line utilities have been my friend here.
 The following will trim the first line off the file.
 Just up the number to trim more lines off.
-I’m using Cygwin on Windows to run these.
+I'm using Cygwin on Windows to run these.

 ```
 sed '1d' file.txt # trims the line then replaces file.txt, so be careful.